Executive Assistant to the Vice President of Advancement

 - Experience in higher education.

 - Experience managing, planning, coordinating and implementing events.

-- Excellent problem-solving, time management, and organizational skills with strong attention to detail.
-Ability to promote process improvements to create institutional efficiencies and ability to scale.
+- Demonstrated organizational skills and ability to promote process improvements to create institutional efficiencies and ability to scale.

 Position may require non-standard work hours (nights and weekends).